guidobouman/thesis/Documents/ResearchPlan/Subquestion Brain and Memory.markdown

 We chose information storage and exchange as the two focal points because we want to focus on the needs of the human brain related to the internet.

 #### Research methods
-##### Desk research
-There are some books about the subject which cover the basics of the brain and it’s structure.

 ##### Interviews
 We'll be conducting open interviews in conversation form with neuroscientists.
 These interviews will have strict subjects we want to talk about.